-This is a brief synopsis of an article titled “Loving the Alien, Hating the Hybrid: A Cultural Study of Robotech” published in the Academic peer reviewed MOSF (Museum of Science Fiction) Journal of Science Fiction Volume 2, Issue 1, September 2017 ISSN 2472-0837 (International Standard Serial Number).
+Below is a brief synopsis and peer review of an article titled “Loving the Alien, Hating the Hybrid: A Cultural Study of Robotech” published in the Academic peer reviewed MOSF (Museum of Science Fiction) Journal of Science Fiction Volume 2, Issue 1, September 2017 ISSN 2472-0837 (International Standard Serial Number).
 The article was written by Christopher H. Mich.
 It was published in September of 2017.
+The author’s twitter is @ChrisMich1.

 Abstract 1.
 Taken from Mr. Mich’s article and reprinted here.